 The end result should be similar to the image above, where the colors within the range that was selected are now on the chroma key palette and thus not visible.

 The eyedropper with a plus sign either initializes the chroma key or adds color hues to the chroma key palette.
-This is helpful if there are shadows in your background that did not key out fully.
+This is helpful if there are shadows in your background that did not fully key out.

 The eyedropper with a minus sign will exclude colors from your chroma key palette.
 This is helpful if a color on your set is similar to the color you keyed out and is faded.
 In this example, the orange chair is keyed out and the red sweater is also largely keyed out.